9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ("before ","foodiebar"," after")
 ```

-If the match fails, the entire text is returned as the \"before\"
+If the match fails, the entire text is returned as the "before"
 element of the tuple, with the other two elements left empty.

 ``` screen